Here: Certify This! … Court Reporting Students, Court Reporters and CART Captioners

 When practicing, remember numbers are important.
 Witnesses state his/her address, zip code, phone numbers (cell, home, office), social security numbers.
 Numbers often are included in tests.

 Should you use briefs or should you learn to write every word, sound by sound?
 Use what works best for you.
 NCRA has a great book, “61+Ways to Write Faster, Speedbuilding Tips.”

-After someone types, I study their notes.
-They always have words they wrote during dictation that they did not type accurately.
+After someone writes, I study their notes.
+They have words that they wrote during dictation that they did not type accurately.
 Enhance your transcription skills; your test scores will improve.